mapmeld/scraping-by-in-nodejs/README.md

 By the end of the tutorial, you will publish a site-scraping module on npmjs.org - then you and other developers can get data out of that site by installing your module.

-This repo contains the code for my own scraper module, which returns a list of world leaders.
+This repo contains the code for my own scraper module, which returns a list of world leaders from Wikipedia.
 You're welcome to look at the code or use it IRL.

 ### Thinking about what web servers are

-If you're coming into this with 100% client-side experience, you might want to know how to think about "server-side JavaScript".
-Most of my client-side work was creating maps on web pages, so I wondered, how would I load the Google Maps API into Node?
+If you're coming into this with 100% client-side experience, you might have questions about "server-side JavaScript".
+Most of my client-side work was creating visualizations maps on web pages, so at first I wondered, how would I load the Google Maps API into Node?
 How would I respond to events like click and drag?
 How would people see my pages?

 A web server program is a hub designed for three things: figuring out what the user wants, finding that information, and responding to the user.
+It can be written in many languages, and JavaScript is just being repurposed to write this kind of program.

 Let's look at a pseudocode example: